 98% attendance and above is classed as excellent.
 We hope that this is the figure that most of our children reach which signifies only a couple of days off during the whole academic year.

-95% attendance is classed as being good.
-To achieve this, your child would have had no more than 9 days off across the whole of the academic year.
+97% attendance is classed as being good.
+To achieve this, your child would have had no more than 5 days off across the whole of the academic year.

 All parents and carers should be onsite and ready to pick up their children when school learning ends at 3:20pm (3:30pm Nursery/Tree Tots)

 Children who are not picked up by 3:30pm (3:40pm Nursery/Tree Tots) will be taken to our after school club, Tree House, where they will be supervised by school support staff.
 If it is the first occasion of late collection and the parent/carer has notified the school that they are held up then no charge will be made for the supervision of the child.
-If however this is a regular occurrence, a charge of £11 will be applied to the parent/carers ParentPay account for the cost of the full session.
+If however, this is a regular occurrence, a charge of £12 will be applied to the parent/carers ParentPay account for the cost of the full session.

 In line with the school’s safeguarding policy, if a child remains uncollected by 6pm (the end of the Tree House session) safeguarding processes will be started and a referral will be made to social services and to the police.
 Further attempts to contact parents to advise them of this will be made by school staff.

 Children should only be absent from school if the reason is ‘unavoidable’ such as illness or medical.
 If your child is absent from school due to sickness then we ask that you inform the office before 8.50am on the morning of the absence.
-Children who have had episodes of vomiting and/or diarrhea will be unable return to school until 48hrs after their last episode.
+Children who have had episodes of vomiting and/or diarrhoea will be unable to return to school until 48hrs after their last episode.
 To reduce the spread of sickness virus’, please be advised if you do bring your child to school within the 48 hr period, you will be asked to take them home.

 If your child remains absent from school then it is your responsibility to keep school updated with how long you expect your child to be off school.